 I believe it is our obligation, our responsibility, and our legacy to make life a little better each day.

 Right now, this seems harder than ever.
 Emotions are in the lead.
+And our immaturity in this area is showing.

 Primal fear is out in front and measured, rational behavior is covered up, buried.

-We must cultivate and learn to rise above the drama.
+Then you’ll begin to cultivate and learn to rise above the drama.

 The muscles you use will develop.